PatrickCenteno/dracobitAndroid/objectives.md

 if no user on device, hit sign up activity // can easily go to login activity from there
 	// This can be implemented by having one login/signup activity with two different fragments for each one

-if logged in, retreive a userId token from mobile user table (or regular user table)
+if logged in, retreive a userkey from mobile user table

-User id token is passed with every API call (relative to user specific info) from here onward
+User key is passed with every API call (relative to user specific info) from here onward Request Token is also passed to determine app version and authenticate destination of request

 onStop():